Svitlana-Lazurenko/northern-mystery/readme.md

 - npm install - installs npm-dependencies into the project.
 After this, the node_modules directory and the package-lock.json file will appear in the project root.

 - npm run build - launches Gulp.
-After this, the files assets/js/app.min.js, assets/scss/app.min.css, assets/scss/app.min.css.map will appear in the project.
+At the same time, the files assets/js/app.min.js, assets/scss/app.min.css, assets/scss/app.min.css.map will appear in the project.

 ## Credits